 Ticker Symbol Lookup (Yahoo Finance): Find ticker symbols of stocks and other securities

 CUSIP- Issued by the Committee on Uniform Securities Identification Procedures.
 A company’s CUSIP changes infrequently and CUSIPs are never reused.
 CUSIPs are used to identify securities in the USA and Canada.
 CUSIPS are 9 digits.
-The first 6 digits identify the issuing company, the seventh and eight digits identify the specific issue, and the ninth character is a check digit, CUSIP website, Wikipedia entry
+The first 6 digits identify the issuing company, the seventh and eight digits identify the specific issue, and the ninth character is a check digit, CUSIP website, Wikipedia Entry

 SEDOL – Issued for UK companies only.
 SEDOLs are 7 characters with the last character being a check digit, Wikipedia entry